 - pinch of salt

-- 2 tbsp coconut butter, melted (or 1.5 tbsp melted coconut oil)
+- 2 tbsp coconut manna melted (or 1.5 tbsp melted coconut oil)

 - 1 tbsp granulated sweetener